Rice bowls containing freshly cooked brown rice.

 How to Cook Brown Rice 5

-• Mix it well with a chopstick (or your fingers) and level the rice so that it‘s evenly submerged in the water.
-Transfer the inner pot to the rice cooker.
-Soak the brown rice for 6 hours to overnight.
+• Mix and level the rice so it’s evenly submerged.
+Place the inner pot in the cooker and soak for 6 hours or overnight.

 How to Cook Brown Rice 6